Non-Domestic Rating (Multipliers and Private Schools) Act

 Groups Affected

-- Local Authorities: The changes to the multipliers may affect the overall local revenue available to local authorities.
+- Local authorities: Changes to business rates affect the revenue available to local authorities for services they provide.

 Powered by nyModel